JonanaBanana/MESSER_for_3DGS/README.md

 In `MESSER_for_3DGS/python_scripts` run `convert_to_colmap.py`

-To avoid additional vizualisation during runtime, set viz=False.
+To add additional vizualisation during runtime, set viz=True in `generate_color_list.py`.

 Now the data will be prepared for use with 3DGS.
 Follow step 7-8 in the section below to do the actual gaussian splatting training and evaluation.